louiznk/devfest-nantes-euuhh/python-src/README.md

 ```sh
 python train.py
 ```
-* Model will be available in tfjs-model
+* Model will be available in `./python-src/tfjs-model` directory.
+The model use in the slides are in `./model` directory